avrae/avrae/docs/aliasing/aliasing_tut.rst

 This is a simple if-statement.
 We check if the character's race is Half-Orc.
 The ``lower()`` after the race makes it lower-case.
 We do this because string comparisons are case-sensitive, and making it all lower-case means we don't have to check for Half-Orc, Half-orc, and half-orc individually.
 Note the ``:``.
 Forgetting it is a common error when using if blocks.
 The code inside the block will only execute if this condition is true.

-``  ch.create_cc_nx(cc, 0, 1, "long", "bubble", None, None, cc, desc+" "+rest)``
+``ch.create_cc_nx(cc, 0, 1, "long", "bubble", None, None, cc, desc+" "+rest)``

 This code will run only if the if statement is true.
 That is, if the character's race is half-orc.
-Pay attention to the indentation; this is another common if block error.
+Pay attention to the indentation shown in the code block above; this is another common error when writing if-blocks.
 Any code to be executed inside the block must be indented, and must all have the same indentation.
-Tabs or spaces will  work, but you can't mix-and match.
+Tabs or spaces will work, but you can't mix-and match them.
+Each line in the block must have have the same amount and type of leading white space.

 So what does this line do?
 It has a lot of parts, so let's look at them in-order:
 ``ch.create_cc_nx`` This will create a custom counter on the character (``ch``) if it doesn't already exist.
 ``cc`` This defines the name of the counter.
 In this case, it uses one of the variables declared earlier, so the counter will be ``Relentless Endurance``